Zhong-Lab-UCSD/HiFislides/README.md

 # **About**
 HiFi-Slide sequencing is a super-resolution spatial transcriptomics sequencing technology.
 This technique captures and spatially resolves genome-wide RNA expression in a submicron resolution for fresh-frozen tissue.
 # **Dependencies**
-All published tools used in HIFISLIDE data analysis are free softwares.
+All published computational tools used for HIFISLIDE data analysis are free softwares.
 We installed all of them under one conda environment.
 [PEAR - Paired-End reAd mergeR](https://cme.h-its.org/exelixis/web/software/pear/)
 [fastp](https://github.com/OpenGene/fastp)
 [bwa](http://bio-bwa.sourceforge.net/bwa.shtml)